AndreaCignoni/pands-project/README.md

 </div>

-As highlighted by the above four graphs, the shapes of the *iris versicolor* and of the *iris virginica* have margins almost always overlying each other while the *iris setosa* constantly stands on its own.
-Therefore, with the use of an histogram we can easily discriminate an *iris setosa* from the other two species from a single set of measurements  .
+As highlighted by the above four graphs, the shapes of the *iris versicolor* and of the *iris virginica* are almost always overlying each other while the *iris setosa* constantly stands on its own.
+Therefore, with the use of an histogram we can easily discriminate an *iris setosa* from the other two species using one single variables of the measurements.
 But how can we distinguish an *iris versicolor* from an *iris virginica* or viceversa?
-To answer this question, I have recurred to the help of *scatterplots*.
+To answer this question, the set of misurements must be 2 and I have recurred to the help of *scatterplots* to display a two dimension graph.

-2. ***IRIS VERSICOLOR* AND *IRIS VIRGINICA*’S DISCRIMINATION The *scatterplots* I have generated have been developed attributing a different colour to each class, blue for the *iris setosa*,  green for the *iris versicolor* and red for the *iris virginica* respectively.
-In this way the similarities and differences between the two pairs of variables (length and width/ petals and sepals) are clearly displayed in relation to the three species.
-The patterns or correlations can be either *Linear* or *Nonlinear*, *Strong* or *Weak*, *Positive* or *Negative*:
+2. ***IRIS VERSICOLOR* AND *IRIS VIRGINICA*’S **DISCRIMINATION**

+As for the *histograms*, I have attributed a different colour to each class of plant: blue for the *iris setosa*,  green for the *iris versicolor* and red for the *iris virginica* respectively.
+In this way, the similarities and differences between the two pairs of variables (length and width/ petals and sepals) can be clearly displayed for each of the three species.
+The patterns or correlations created are either *Linear* or *Nonlinear*, *Strong* or *Weak*, *Positive* or *Negative*:
-•	*Linear* or *Nonlinear*: A *linear correlation* forms a straight line in its data points while a *non linear* correlation might have a curve or other form within the data points;
+•	*Linear* or *Nonlinear*: a *linear correlation* forms a straight line in its data points while a *non linear* correlation might have a curve or other form within the data points;
-•	*Strong* or *Weak*: A *strong* correlation has data points close together while a *weak* correlation has data points that are further apart;
+•	*Strong* or *Weak*: a *strong* correlation has data points close together while a *weak* correlation has data points that are further apart;
-•	*Positive* or *Negative*: A *positive*e correlation points up (both x and y values increasing) while a *negative* correlation points down (x and y values decreasing).
+•	*Positive* or *Negative*: a *positive*e correlation points up (both x and y values increasing) while a *negative* correlation points down (x and y values decreasing).
 The following scatterplots show that a *linear* correlation separate the *iris setosa* from the other two species that are always *non linearly* separated.
-Therefore, in order to discriminate the *iris versicolor* from the *iris virginica* we need to recur to the second distinction above mentioned, namely in which graph the patterns plotted are *weaker*.
-For this purpose, I take as an example the second *scatterplot* below reported where the two dimensions taken into consideration are the *petal length* and the *petal width*.
+Therefore, in order to discriminate the *iris versicolor* from the *iris virginica* we need to recur to the second discrimination mentioned above, namely searching the graph where the patterns plotted are *weaker* and the *iris versicolor* and the *iris virginica* are more apart.

 + Sepal width and length displayed;
 <div align="center">